ethersphere/swarm/swarm/docs/sw^3/storage.rst

 When it comes to litigation, we play a blame game; challenged nodes defend themselves not necessarily by presenting the chunk (or proof of custody), but by presenting a receipt for said chunk issued by a registered node closer to the chunk address.
 Thus litigation will involve a chain of challenges with receipts pointing from owner via forwarding nodes all the way to the storer who must then present the chunk or be punished.

 The litigation is thus a recursive process where one way for a node to refute a challenge is to shift responsibility and implicate another node to be the culprit.
-The idea is that contracts are local between connected peers and blame is shifted along the same route that the chunk was forwarded on.
+The idea is that contracts are local between connected peers and blame is shifted along the same route as what the chunk travels.

 The challenge is constituted in submitting a receipt for the chunk signed by a node.
 (Once again everybody having a receipt is able to litigate).
 Litigation starts with a node submitting a receipt for the chunk that is not found.
 This will likely be the receipt(s) that the owner received directly from the guardian.
 The node implicated can refute the challenge by sending either the direct refutation (audit response or the chunk itself depending on the size and stage) to the blockchain as explained above or sending a receipt for the chunk signed by another node.
 This receipt needs to be issued by a node closer to the target.
 Additionally we stipulate that the redundancy requirement expressed by total deposit staked should also be preserved.
 In other words, if a node is accused with a receipt with deposit value of X, it needs to provide valid receipts from closer nodes with deposit totalling X or more.
 These validations are easy to carry out, so verification of chained challenges is perfectly feasible to add to the smart contract.

 If a node is unable to produce either the refutation or the receipts, it is considered a proof that the node had the chunk, should have kept it but deleted it.
 This process will end up blaming a single node for the loss.
 If syncronisation was correctly followed and all the nodes forwarding kept their receipt, the node that is accused eventually is the node that was closest to the chunk to be stored when they received the request.
-We call this landing node the :dfn:`custodian` of the chunk.
+We call these landing nodes :dfn:`custodian`.

 Local replication
 ----------------------------------